 Remco Vermeulen (MA in Heritage Studies, University of Amsterdam, 2012) is an Urban Heritage Strategies Expert at IHS.
 He has relevant working experience in the private and (semi-)public sector, mainly in the field of urban heritage, shared history, gentrification and cultural diplomacy.

 Currently Remco is also working as advisor for cultural cooperation with Indonesia at DutchCulture, Centre for International Cultural Cooperation in Amsterdam.

-In 2012, Remco accomplished his Master degree in Heritage Studies at the University of Amsterdam.
+In 2012, he accomplished his Master degree in Heritage Studies at the University of Amsterdam.
 He wrote his thesis on public-private partnerships in urban heritage rehabilitation in Amsterdam and Vancouver while being affiliated to the University of British Columbia in Vancouver.

-After graduation, he gained three years of working experience in event management, sales and communication at a major international event organizing company and two years of working experience for the Cultural Heritage Agency of the Netherlands (RCE) on several projects.
+After graduation, Remco gained three years of working experience in event management, sales and communication at a major international event organizing company and two years of working experience for the Cultural Heritage Agency of the Netherlands (RCE) on several projects.

 Corten J-P.; Geurts, E.; Meurs, P. and Vermeulen R.(eds.), (2014), Heritage as an asset for inner city development: an urban managers' guidebook, Rotterdam, nai010 publishers, p.
 190